zywallace/OOSE-project/hw6.md

 # Yu Zhao
 # JHED: yzhao86
 1.
    1. Delegation of OO is like the pointer/reference of a method.
-It lets program run method of receiver in the context(parameters) of the sender.
+It lets program run method of receiver in the context(like parameters in class) of the sender.
    2.
       1. Yes since `Observable` would hold a list of `Observer` and call `update()` in `notifyObservers()`.
       2. No.